 Architectural Beauty and Cultural Heritage

 The tour continues with the Fonte Mourisca, an elegant Moorish-inspired fountain adorned with colorful tiles.
-It’s a peaceful spot perfect for photos and appreciating Sintra’s artistic fusion.
+It’s a peaceful spot great for photos and appreciating Sintra’s artistic fusion.
 Following this, the Centro Historico de Sintra offers a lively scene of narrow, winding streets lined with cafes, shops, and vibrant facades.
-Here, the atmosphere truly transports you back in time.
+Here, the atmosphere transports you back in time.

 The Pelourinho de Sintra is a smaller but historically significant site.
 As a stone pillory from the 16th century, it symbolizes Sintra’s medieval past and its social history of justice and autonomy.
 It’s a quiet, reflective pause amid the bustling streets.